-The Company's significant accounting policies are summarized in Note 3 of its interim consolidated financial statements for the three months ended June 30, 2014.
+The Company's significant accounting policies are summarized in Note 3 of its interim consolidated financial statements for the three months ended June 30, 2015.
 The preparation of consolidated financial statements in accordance with IFRS requires management to select accounting policies and make estimates and judgments that may have a significant impact on the consolidated financial statements.
 The Company regularly reviews its estimates; however, actual amounts could differ from the estimates used and, accordingly, materially affect the results of operations.

-(a) Critical accounting estimates
+- (a) Critical accounting estimates - i.

-i.
 Valuation of share-based payments and warrants

 When options and warrants are issued, the Company calculates their estimated fair value using a Black-Scholes valuation model, which may not reflect the actual fair value on exercise.
-The Company uses historical Company stock prices and estimated dividend yield rates to arrive at the inputs that are used in the valuation model to calculate the fair value of the options or warrants.
+The Company uses its historical stock prices to determine volatility and historical exercise terms to determine expected lives to arrive at the inputs that are used in the valuation model to calculate the fair value of the option or warrant.

-(b) Critical accounting judgments
+- (b) Critical accounting judgments - i.

-i.
 Going concern

-Management assesses the Company's ability to continue as a going concern.
+Management assesses the Company's ability to continue as a going concern in relation to its ability to raise funds.